The Sustainable Organic Agriculture Action Network

 Drafting by the Core Group occurs in consultation with the SOAAN Advisory Group.
 These drafts are then released for public consultation and feedback.
 Two rounds of such public input are planned for 2013, with subsequent revisions by the Core and Advisory Group thereafter.

 In November 2012 SOAAN hosted a "Sustainability Camp" in Bonn, Germany, where the progress of SOAAN's work was intensively shared and discussed, along with visioning for its further advancement.
 This event coincided with IFOAM's 40th anniversary celebration, as well as immediately preceding the SusCon conference, also in Bonn.
-The results of Sustainability Camp can be found by clicking here.
+The results of the Sustainability Camp can be found by clicking here.

 The first public consultation on the SOAAN best practice document occurred from 30 January - 31 March, 2013.
 The following links lead you to the main documents released for the consultation: